buildjs/interleave/README.md

 In fact, as Interleave is built with "convention over configuration" in mind, you can actually run just `interleave build` and Interleave will imply that you want to build all `.js` files within the `src/` folder.

 Once the `interleave` command has finished, a `dist/` folder (by default) will be created and your generated `mylibrary.js` file will exist in that folder.

+For this and more examples, see the [examples](/DamonOehlman/interleave/tree/master/examples) folder of this repo.

 ## Packaging for AMD, CommonJS and the Browser